NVIDIA/deepops/roles/netapp-trident/README.md

 1. 'kubectl' must be installed on the target host.
 2. '~/.kube/config' must be configured, on the target host, for access to the cluster that you wish to deploy Trident to.
+3. 'helm' must be installed on the target host.

 Role Variables
 --------------